The Psychology of Opening Something Beautiful

 Meanwhile, opening an Apple product feels like a moment.
 Clean lines.
 Smooth glide.
 Perfect fit.
 You’re not just opening a box—you’re stepping into an experience.
 That’s exactly how your retreat swag should feel.

 Because here’s the truth: you’re not just handing someone a tote bag with a few goodies.
 You’re shaping their first emotional impression of your entire event.
+Unboxing is the first handshake—except better dressed.

 Unboxing is Branding in 3D